raskalito/Sync360Docs/Sync360 Syntax Guide.md

 # DECLARATION OF THE VARIABLES

 `set` operation is used for declaration and modification of the variables.
 The name of variable can be supplied via `var` attribute of `set` element, then a value is passed via content of set tag.
-However, you can skip `var` attribute and define variable name explicitly as a property of set tag, in this case the value passed into property tag will be
+However, you can skip `var` attribute and define variable name explicitly as a property of set tag, in this case the value passed into the property will be used a variable value.
+Set element could be also used without any attributes, in this case it used for execution/evaluation of expression passed into content of element, without any assignment.

 ## Simple variable